Giving Control Back to the People

 About the writer: David Werner, of the California-based is the author of many demystifying health books for developing countries, including the best-selling Where There is No Doctor.

-The above article first appeared in Link (Vol. 16, No. 3, June 1998), the bulletin of the Asian Community Health Action Network.
+This article first appeared in Link (Vol. 16, No. 3, June 1998), the bulletin of the Asian Community Health Action Network.